Import and sync data in Airtable

 Step 4

-Automate your Stripe data sync
+Automate your Airtable Stripe sync

 Keep your Airtable data fresh by scheduling automatic updates at any interval.
 You can also trigger syncs from Stripe when records change in your Airtable base.

-Automate your Stripe data sync
+Automate your Airtable Stripe sync

 About the tools